electrode-samples/hapijs-example-with-standalone-electrode-modules/README.md

 ```

 ## Electrode Confippet
-- Confippet is a standalone module that can be used w/o other parts of electrode
+-  [Confippet](https://github.com/electrode-io/electrode-confippet) is a versatile utility for managing your NodeJS application configuration.
+Its goal is customization and extensibility, but offers a preset config out of the box.

 ```
 npm install electrode-confippet --save